eely22/eely22.github.io/_pages/about.md

 ---

 This is the semi-personal blog of Eric Ely.
 I am a professional software developer and entrepreneur, working at and starting my own various companies.
-This site will be my person al brain dump.
+This site will be my person al brain dump covering any topic or subject that interests me.